glasnt/talks/2018_04_SyPy/slides.md

 It might be a new stack to you, it might be old school, but I find the utmost dorkish joy in finding that odd little thing in a technology stack that just a short time ago I had no idea about, and then being able to harness that power.

 And being able to use your skills gained from other technology sets in new fields is really fun, sometimes a bit interesting, but always great.

-You never start again from zero.

-You have a lot of knowledge behind you.

-You've just used to being a different kind of bird.
-Doesn't mean you won't find your wings.

 ---
 <br>